NeCTAR-RC/nectar-training/package07/sections/launching.markdown

 You could launch several instances of the same flavor, but for now we will launch only 1, so leave "**Instance Count**" at **1**.
 Leave "**Instance Boot Source**" on "**Boot from Image**".
 Choose the most recent version of  “NeCTAR Ubuntu”  from the "**Image name**" list.

 {% BgBox important %}
 **_NOTE:_** At the time of writing the image "*NeCTAR Ubuntu 14.10 (Utopic) amd64*" was used.
 If you choose a version much newer than this, there may be some differences to the descriptions given in this tutorial.
-In general, a newer version should work fine with the exercises below.
-You may see different wordings of the output you receive from the command line.
+In general, a newer version should work fine with the exercises below, you may only see different text (phrasing) in the terminals command line output.
 {% endBgBox %}

 Don’t click "Launch" just yet... we have to set the security settings first!